Medically Reviewed by Heather Reynolds, CNM, MSN, FACNM

 Your health care professional may ask whether you've been tested for HIV, the virus that causes AIDS.
 If you haven't been tested for HIV, he or she will likely suggest you be tested, regardless of whether you are in a high-risk category.

-Depending on your ethnic background, your health care professional may also test your hemoglobin (a protein carried in your red blood cells) to look for genetic conditions such as sickle cell disease or thalassemia that could be passed on to your baby.
+Depending on your ethnic background, your health care professional may also test your hemoglobin (a protein carried in your red blood cells) to look for genetic conditions such as sickle cell disease or thalassemia that could be passed on to your baby or cause you some problems during your pregnancy, such as anemia and urinary tract infections.

 During this first visit, your health care professional will also do an internal pelvic exam, likely the only one you'll have until your final weeks of pregnancy.
 He or she will examine your internal reproductive organs to check for changes in your cervix and the size of your uterus.